 Some folks say that caverns have stalactites and stalagmites, while caves do not.

 The best caves and caverns in VA are world-class attractions with amazing rock formations.
-They’re dotted throughout the state of Virginia, from caves near Washington DC to the borders with Tennessee and Kentucky.

 Read on for our in-depth guide to the best caverns in Virginia, including details about the history of each cave, guided tours, major features, and a handy Virginia caves map!